sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 # Verify full invariants suite again
 mi2 instance check
 ```

+Now that the service account has been promoted to a SOAP service account, we should revert any changes to `"auth.providers"` we made earlier.

 Run an acceptance test using the downloaded `summary.json` from the snapshot bucket: